Where is URJ Camp Kalsman Located?

 – Stealing or shoplifting from the camp community or in public.

 – Male staff in female housing and female staff in male housing at any time.

 – Please remember that 21 is the legal age for alcohol consumption.

 -Camp Kalsman is currently in the process of revising its policies regarding marijuana due to the recent legalization of marijuana in Washington State.
-A revised policy will be posted prior to Summer 2015.
+A revised policy will be posted prior to the summer.

 May I receive visitors during camp?